-Politics and International Relations at Aberdeen is unique in Scotland in bringing together these two cognate, but distinct, subjects as equal components.
-Teaching and research are both enhanced by this framework and there is a great benefit in being able to study the two side-by-side.
+Politics & International Relations at Aberdeen is unique in Scotland in bringing together these two cognate, but distinct, subjects.
+Teaching and research are both enhanced by this framework and students enjoy being at the forefront of contemporary debate.

 The opportunity to take Enhanced Study options as part of your degree and participate in co-curricular activities.
 See www.abdn.ac.uk/thedifference for more information.

 There is a four year Honours degree in Politics and International Relations and a Designated Degree in Political Studies which can be obtained after three years of study.

 Introduction to Politics and International Relations 1 and 2

 Across the two level 1 courses, students will consider contemporary issues and relate them to key themes in Politics and International Relations.
 In this way, the courses establish the conceptual building blocks of the discipline including the state, sovereignty, democracy, representation, governance, institutions and key political actors.